Zabi82/KafkaLab/README.md

     --to-earliest: Reset to the beginning of the data.

-    --to-lastest: Reset to the end of the topic.
+    --to-latest: Reset to the end of the topic.

     --to-offset: Reset to a known, fixed offset.